-Also a successful entrepreneur, newspaper columnist and best-selling author, Howard's radio program The Clark Howard Show is now heard nationally on more than 225 radio stations.
+A successful entrepreneur, newspaper columnist and best-selling author, Howard's radio program The Clark Howard Show is heard nationally on more than 225 radio stations.
 Howard found his way onto the radio after he was asked to be a guest on a radio show about travel.
-The response was so positive that he was given his own program, The Clark Howard Show.
-The show originates from Atlanta's WSB-AM and is syndicated by Dial Global.
+The response was so positive that he was given his own program, The Clark Howard Show originating from WSB-AM, Atlanta, and syndicated by Dial Global.

 Howard's career has included stints in both government and private sectors.
 He was employed by the U.S. Air Force during the Vietnam War.
 He launched a travel agency in 1981 that grew into a chain with locations across metro Atlanta.
 In 1987, he sold the company and retired at 31 years of age.